CIT-262-Scrum-Team-3-Tuesday-6-00PM-MT/Team-Repository/README.md

 Cigi - I like to hike.

-Michael - I like to play video games.
+Michael - I like to play video games a lot.